 -Combustors should be visually inspected at least three times during the heating season to determine if physical degradation has occurred.
-Actual removal of the combustor is not recommended unless more detailed inspection is warranted because of decreased performance.
+Inspect the catalyst for warpage or blockage.
+Use the diagram below to determine acceptable warpage of the catalyst.

 If any of these conditions exists, refer to Catalyst Troubleshooting section of this owner's manual.

 -This catalytic (or hybrid) heater is equipped with a thermometer to monitor catalyst operation.
-Properly functioning combustors typically maintain temperatures in excess of 500 °F, and often reach temperatures in excess of 1,000 °F. If catalyst temperatures are not in excess of 500 °F, refer to the

-Catalyst Troubleshooting section of this owner's manual.
+Properly functioning combustors typically maintain temperatures in excess of 500 °F, and often reach temperatures in excess of 1,000 °F. If catalyst temperatures are not in excess of 500 °F, refer to the Catalyst Troubleshooting section of this owner's manual.

--You can get an indication of whether the catalysts are working by comparing the amount of smoke leaving the chimney when the smoke is going through the combustor and catalysts light-off has been achieved, to the amount of smoke leaving the chimney when the smoke is not routed through the combustor (bypass mode).
+You can get an indication of whether the catalysts are working by comparing the amount of smoke leaving the chimney when the smoke is going through the combustor and catalysts light-off has been achieved, to the amount of smoke leaving the chimney when the smoke is not routed through the combustor (bypass mode).

-- 1. Light stove in accordance with operator's instructions - With smoke routed through the catalysts, go outside and observe the emissions leaving the chimney. - Engage the bypass mechanism and again observe the emissions leaving the chimney.
+- Light stove in accordance with operator's instructions - With smoke routed through the catalysts, go outside and observe the emissions leaving the chimney. - Engage the bypass mechanism and again observe the emissions leaving the chimney.
 Significantly more smoke will be seen when the exhaust is not routed through the combustor (bypass mode)